sakobos/Data-Science-Portfolio/Wine Quality Predictor/README.md

   The differences are as follows:

   ## SVM <br>
-  - uses standardization with StandardScaler() from Scikitlearn <br>
   - PCA num_components are 2 for Red Wine and 6 for White Wine

   ## Logistic Regression <br>
-  - uses normalization with MinMaxScaler() from Scikitlearn
   - PCA num_components are Red-4, White-6

   ## Linear Regression <br>